alpi1977/nxlog-jenkins-pipeline/README.md

 $ git clone <https link of your new GitHub repository>
 ```

-- Copy all the files (except Jenkins server's terraform and script files) created in Part 1 to your local repo/directory
+- Copy all the files created in Part 1 to your local repo/directory

 - Push all the files to your GitHub repo: